Christmas In Canterbury 2025

 Sinead Hanna

-Canterbury is the perfect Christmas destination for visitors in search of a magical experience in 2025, with the biggest Christmas market in Kent, sparkling lights across the city, and beautiful traditional wooden huts under the glow of the world-famous cathedral.
+Canterbury is the perfect Christmas destination for visitors in search of a magical experience in 2025, with the biggest Christmas market in Kent, sparkling lights across the city, big brands and independent shops, great food and drink choices, plus a beautiful festive fayre under the glow of the world-famous cathedral.
+You can experience the best of the season in our cosmopolitan yet historic city, within one hour from central London.

 Here's what's happening for 2025, and and remember you can get to Canterbury faster than Father Christmas with Southeastern highspeed trains taking just 55 minutes from London - or make it a winter break and book a room direct with one of our beautiful hotels and traditional B&Bs.